 - Getting a hearing test.
 If you have sensorineural hearing loss, your doctor can monitor you for signs of a stroke.

-To learn more or to schedule an appointment, call Eastern Oklahoma ENT today.
+To learn more or to schedule an appointment, call Eastern Oklahoma Ear, Nose & Throat, Inc. today.